 Much like cats and dogs, bearded dragons can really benefit from not only having toys to play with but also regular activities to engage in.

-In terms of the best toys and activities you can offer your bearded dragon, my advice is this: Keep it simple and safe.
+And in terms of how to give them enrichment?
+Simply provide toys and activities!
+But, my advice is this: Keep it simple and safe.